 Everyone who comes to school has the right to feel safe.
 Violent behaviour is any deliberate action which hurts another child or adult.
-In EYFS and KS1, sanctions listed above will be used.
 Staff will ensure they explain to the child why their behaviour is unacceptable and interventions such as Social Stories and Nurture will be used to ensure that this behaviour does not happen again.
-In KS2, such behaviour will result in sanctions such as missing break time or working away from the class.
+The child will spend time away from their own class to complete this work.